netlify/staticgen/source/projects/carew.md

 language: PHP
 license: MIT
 templates: Twig
-description: A simple, blog-aware, static site generator.
+description: The tiny website generator
 ---

 Carew is another static site / blog generator.
 Write some blog posts or pages in